ASamadKhan/CarND-Traffic-Classifier/README.md

 For this image
 ![alt text][image15] <br />
-our model bicycles crossing  with high probability (0.997) while Beware of ice/snow	 which is little closer sign is predicted with probability .00237.
+our model Priority road  with high probability (0.997)
-,   ,   ,

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|